Moving Target Observing Strategies

 The Near Infrared Spectrograph (NIRSpec) can be operated in 4 different observing modes: (1) multi-object spectroscopy (MOS), (2) integral field unit (IFU) spectroscopy, (3) fixed slits spectroscopy, and (4) bright object time-series (BOTS) spectroscopy.

 The primary NIRSpec modes for solar system observations are IFU and fixed slits (FS) spectroscopy.
 The fixed slits have no covers and are always open; the ALLSLITS subarray can be used to simultaneously record spectra through all the slits, if desired.
 Both the IFU and FS modes require targets with well-constrained orbital solutions for accurate placement in the science aperture.
 Any observations with the 0.2" fixed slit, and likely the 0.4" fixed slit, will require target acquisition (TA).
 Wide aperture target acquisition (WATA) for moving targets will use the S1600A1 fixed slit, so the uncertainties on the ephemeris must be small enough to first place the object in a 1.6" × 1.6" box.
+MSATA is not available for moving targets.

 Fixed slit observations